OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET.

 > [!NOTE]
-> For a similar article about an ASP.NET-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md).
+> For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md).

 ## Prerequisites